-- There will be 12 quizzes throughout the semester.
-The best 10/12 will account for 20% of your final grade.
-Each quiz consists of 20 multiple choice questions. - The student will be given a maximum of two attempts at each chapter quiz. - The quizzes will be marked immediately.
-Corrections for the attempted quiz will be made available to the students after the due date. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed quizzes. - Once you start the quiz, you must complete the entire quiz within the one-hour time limit.
+- There are 12 quizzes throughout the semester.
+The best 10/12 accounts for 20% of the final grade. - Each quiz consists of 20 multiple choice questions.

+- Students will be given a maximum of two attempts at each chapter quiz. - The quizzes will be marked immediately.
+Corrections for the attempted quiz will be made available to the students after the due date. - Once you start the quiz, you must complete it within the one-hour time limit.
 Logging off or losing the internet connection during the quiz will result in a grade based only on the proportion of the quiz that has been completed.
 It is imperative that the student has a reliable internet connection when attempting the quiz.